My Mom’s Story

 Jane’s Last Days and Death

 By the beginning of 2006, due to her increasing dementia and disorientation, Jane was beginning to require 24/7 care, which was beyond what Sally and Cooper could provide at home.
-With the financial assistance of her sister Pat, Jane was moved to a small group home about 20 minutes drive from the house and Cooper continued to visit her regularly.
-(See my piece “The Last of Jane Roberts”)
+With the financial assistance of her sister Pat, Jane was moved to a small group home about 20 minutes drive from the house and Cooper continued to visit her regularly, (See my piece “The Last of Jane Roberts”) including spending every Sunday together at the service at their Unitarian-Universalist congregation, followed by taking her to lunch and then for an afternoon at Balboa Park watching the tennis players and hitting a few balls herself.

 In August 2006 Jane collapsed at her new residence and was taken to the hospital in a coma.
 Given the extent of her dementia, her doctors indicated that she had no hope of recovery, so after her younger son Peter arrived, all family members present agreed to take the breathing tube out and let her pass away.